NadaElshafey99/Weather_Forecast/README.md

 ## Home screen

 This screen displays:
-• The current temperature
+• The current temperature, Current date, Current time, Humidity, Wind speed, Pressure, Clouds, City,
-• Current date
-• Current time
-• Humidity
-• Wind speed
-• Pressure
-• Clouds
-• City
-• Icon (suitable to the weather status)
+Icon (suitable to the weather status),
-• Weather description (clear sky, light rain ... etc.)
-• All the past hourly for the current date
+Weather description (clear sky, light rain ... etc.), All the past hourly for the current date,
-• All past features for 7 days.
+All past features for 7 days.

-##Favorite Screen
+## Favorite Screen

 This screen lists the favorite locations.
 Pressing on an item should open another screen that displays all the forecast information of this place.